Buffish Mining Bee

 Latin name: Andrena nigroaenea

-Notable feature: Bright orange brush of hairs on the hind legs
+Notable feature: Bright orange brush of hair on the hind legs

 Conservation Status: Least Concern